PaulWebster/RadioFrance/README.md

 * France Musique (http://www.francemusique.fr) web stations (such as Ocora and Classique Plus)
 * Mouv' (http://www.mouv.fr)
 Display programme name, segment name (when available) and synopsis (when available) for:
-* France Inter, France Info, France Musique, France Culture
+* France Inter, France Info, France Musique, France Culture and France Blue (40+ stations)

 This software is licensed under the GPL.